 New Student Orientation is a two-day event that is designed to assist students in the successful transition to college.
 In addition, students will become acquainted with their program of study, meet key faculty, staff and their advisor.
-Orientation creates opportunities for new students to build a strong connection to the college by collaborating with peers, strengthening their academic preparedness, learn about resources at the college, and find out what to expect in college-level classes.
+Orientation creates opportunities for new students to build a strong connection to the college by collaborating with peers, learning about resources at the college, and preparing for college-level courses.